When Is the Best Time

 This is my top tip for an excellent day in Funchal from my own experience.

-Highest Mountains on Madeira
+Highest Mountains in Madeira - PR 1

 What a spectacular view and hike already in the beginning